gardiol/ha-solarman-wiki/Home.md

 - Configuration items for Battery Nominal Voltage and Battery Life Cycle Rating for calculating SOH and life cycles of the battery
 - Supports configuration of inverter (Battery, Zero Export power, Grid Export Surplus, Work Mode Programs, ...)
   - Switch, Number and Time entity types for configuring the inverter
+- Configuring of the inverter won't interrupt fetching and has long enough timeout to overcome stick unresponsiveness

 ### ⚙️ Custom sensors
 _Which are calculated over data from the inverter_